 You will be asked to wear a hospital gown during the MRI scan.

-Breast MRI exams require an injection of a contrast material called gadolinium.
-Patients with poor kidney function should not receive gadolinium.
+To have a breast MRI exam, you will receive an injection of a contrast material called gadolinium.
+Patients who have poor kidney function should not receive gadolinium.

 Please feel free to ask questions.
 Tell the technologist or the physician if you have any concerns.